moorepants/eme171/content/pages/syllabus.rst

 Grades will be available in the canvas.ucdavis.edu_ grade book periodically throughout the course along with class statistics.
 Check the website on a regular basis to gauge your performance.
-Keep in mind that **15% is deducted per business day late** on all assignments.
+Keep in mind that **15% is deducted per business day late** on projects.
+Homeworks must be turned in on time to count.

 .. class:: table table-striped table-bordered

 ==================== =====
+Homework             15%
-Projects/Homework    25%
+Projects             25%
 Midterm              25%
-Final                50%
+Final                35%
 ==================== =====

 .. _canvas.ucdavis.edu: http://canvas.ucdavis.edu

+Homework
+   Weekly homework will be assigned which will be due before class the following week.
+Unique solutions are required from each student but you can work with anyone on the homework.
+You can miss up to two homework submissions out of the total and still get the full 15% credit.
+Graded on pass/fail for showing complete work on all problems.
+Solutions will be shared after the due date.
 Projects
-   Projects will be done in groups of three students; students are individually responsible for competence in simulation/analysis tools.
+   Projects will be done in pairs of two students; students are individually responsible for competence in simulation/analysis tools.
 Project reports will be collected and graded during the quarter.
-Homework
-   Weekly homework will be assigned which will be due before class the following week.
-Unique solutions are required from each student.
 Midterm
    You will have to complete a one and half hour in-class midterm exam.
 Final